ayush-india/config/README.md

 https://github.com/oddmario/NVIDIA-Ubuntu-Driver-Guide

-stwich to g++ 12 for no error in nvim, install arttime :) use eza insted of ls use zoxide use  use yazi sccahe (a cacheing system for rust) tmux comme u need it so (its in yout /usr/bin) a tui for stackvoerflwo
+stwich to g++ 12 for no error in nvim, install arttime :) use eza insted of ls use zoxide use  use yazi, fd, fzf,rg sccahe (a cacheing system for rust) tmux comme u need it so (its in yout /usr/bin) a tui for stackvoerflwo